DirectMyFile/ace.dart/README.md

 example, in `ace.dart` version `0.0.4+9.11.2013` we provide a copy of `ace-builds` version `9.11.2013`.

-Please note that you may choose to use a different version of `ace.js` in your html without requiring any change to this package:
+You may choose to use a different version of `ace.js` in your html without requiring any change to this package:

 ```html
 <script type="text/javascript" charset="utf-8" src="path/to/your/ace.js">